DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

 Best current practices for writing an RTP payload format specification were followed [@RFC2736] updated with [@RFC8088].

 # Media Format Background {#MediaFormatBackground}
 The TETRA codec is used as vocoder for TETRA systems.
 The TETRA codec is designed for compressing 30ms of audio speech data into 137 bits.
 The TETRA codec is designed in such a way that on the air interface two of theses 30ms samples are transported together (sub-block 1 and sub-block 2).
 The codec allows that data of the first 30ms voice frame can be stolen and used for other purposes, e.g. for the exchange of dynamically updated key-material in end-to-end encrypted voice sessions.
-For E1 lines there are two optional formats defined [3], the first format is called FSTE (First Speech Transport Encoding Format), the other format is called OSTE (Optimized Speech Transport Encoding Format).
+Codec payload serialisation within the traditional circuit mode based TETRA system is specified for TDM lines with 2048 kBit/s.
+For this purpose two optional formats are defined [@!ETSI-TETRA-Codec], the first format is called FSTE (First Speech Transport Encoding Format), the other format is called OSTE (Optimized Speech Transport Encoding Format).
 These two formats defer mainly insofar that the OSTE format transports an additional 5 bit frame number, which provides timing information from the air interface to the receiving side in order to save the need for buffering due to different transports speed on air and in 64 kbit/s circuit switched networks.
 The RTP payload format is defined such that the value of this frame number can be transported.

 # Payload format {#PayloadFormat}
 The RTP payload format is designed in such a way that it can carry the information needed to map the FSTE and OSTE format from [@!ETSI-TETRA-ISI].
-The RTP format is defined such that both of the independent sub-blocks can be transferred separately or together within one RTP frame.
+The RTP format is defined such that both of the independent sub-blocks can be transferred separately or together within one RTP packet.
 Both of them contain the same information in terms of control bits - the information is propagated redundantly.
 This redundancy is driven by on one hand to simplify the encoding process in direction from E1 to RTP on the other to provide the option to go for either 30ms or 60ms packet size.
 The redundant information  **SHALL** be propagated consistently equal - otherwise the behavior of the receiver is unspecified.
 The payload format is chosen such that the TETRA data bits are octet aligned.

 ## RTP Header Usage